*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 This is like that!

 Indeed, to help with your Bucks fan on-boarding, here's a list of factoids, players and team lore – from the very basic to the deeper cut and the completely random – to help avoid getting heckled by other fans, of either rivals or of the Bucks, who don't believe your commitment.
-We'll assist you in becoming a real, true, well-versed and whole-hearted Milwaukee Bucks fan ... until the Bucks lose three games in a row next season and you slip that Brooklyn Nets jersey back on.
+We'll assist you in becoming a real, true, well-versed and whole-hearted Milwaukee Bucks fan ... until the Bucks lose three games in a row this new season and you slip that Brooklyn Nets jersey back on.
 (Listen, no shame; if we had any care for our mental or physical wellbeing, we'd have jumped ship years ago too.)

 So, let's answer some questions: